How Do GAP Certifications Compare to FSMA’s Produce Safety Rule?

 This presentation provides a general comparison between Good agricultural practices (GAP) that produce operations have been undergoing for the past decade and the requirements set by FSMA’s Produce Safety Rule.

 |GAP and GMP Certifications

 All the Good agricultural practices (GAPs) and Good Manufacturing Practice (GMPs) audits that produce farms have undergone up to this point have been buyer-driven.
 After successfully passing an audit, the farm receives a GAP and/or GMP Certification.

-For the past two decade, farms selling primarily wholesale have been required to pass a third party audit annually in order to sell to a specific outlet.
+For the past two decades, farms selling primarily wholesale have been required to pass a third party audit annually in order to sell to a specific outlet.

 GAP Audits often include a field and harvest crew audit.
 Good manufacturing Practices (GMP) or Good handling practices (GHP) audits cover packinghouses and if any produce is processed the facility is often required to determine if it requires a HACCP plan.

-The Produce Safety Rule is a federal law that requires all segments of the industry to grow, harvest, pack and hold produce in such a way that minimizes the risk of causing food borne illness.
+The Produce Safety Rule is a federal law that requires segments of the industry to grow, harvest, pack and hold produce in such a way that minimizes the risk of causing food borne illness.
 The PS Rule has set the requirements for a regulatory program that is based on inspections, not audits.
 An audit will not replace an inspection.
 For more information, read what to expect of a regulatory inspection?

 The practices outlined in the PS Rule must be research based and are based on Good Agricultural Practices (GAPs).